rrelledge/redislabs-docs/content/rc/administration/configuration/_index.md

 aliases: /rc/administration/configure/
         /rv/administration/configuration/
 ---
-Although Redis Cloud requires very little configuration, there are some things that you can and may want to do to tailor your database to your use case.
+Although Redis Enterprise Cloud requires very little configuration, there are some things that you can and may want to do to tailor your database to your use case.

 {{< allchildren style="h2" description="true" />}}